canonical/lxd/specs/dev-lxd.md

 # Introduction
 Communication between the hosted workload (container) and its host while not strictly needed is a pretty useful feature.
-This allows querying for configuration options, reporting errors back to the host as well as adding support for a range of new features by allowing events to be sent in either directions.

 In LXD, this feature is implemented through a /dev/lxd/sock node which is created and setup for all LXD containers.